carringtonlab/TargetFinder/README.md

   -w     Alignment output line length (set to 100).
   -W     Additional sequence context in the output (set to 25).
   -E     The E-value cutoff (set to 100000).
-  -i     Limits FASTA35 alignments to reverse complement matches only.
+  -i     Limits SW alignments to reverse complement matches only.
   -U     Changes scoring matrix to allow for G:A, T:C, or U:C matches.
-  ktup   Word size for seed matches that FASTA35 uses to build alignments (set to 1).
+  ktup   Word size for seed matches used to build alignments (set to 1).

-FASTA35 output is read directly into this script.
+SW output is read directly into this script.
 Each alignment is converted to a RNA duplex by complementing the small RNA query sequence.
 Each RNA duplex is scored using the following scoring metric and rule set:

 1. Mismatches, single-nucleotide gaps or single-nucleotide bulges are assesed a penalty of +1.
 2. G:U base pairs are assessed a penalty of +0.5.